 Last Tips for Traveling in Tulum, Mexico

-Say No to Raves & Drugs: So-called Tuluminatis, self-proclaimed “woke” yogis, influencers, and rich hippies, are changing the very cultural thread of Tulum.
-Also, many tourists are buying drugs and thus are encouraging youth to sell drugs on the streets (just take a walk down Calle Centauro and you’ll get asked if you want cocaine by a 16-yr old).
-Please don’t come to Tulum to get high or attend illegal jungle parties as this is encouraging a new wave of tourism that is disastrous for the future of Tulum.
+Say No to Raves & Drugs: So-called Tuluminatis are changing the very cultural thread of Tulum.
+Also, many tourists are buying drugs and thus are encouraging youth to sell drugs on the streets.
+Please don’t come to Tulum to get high or attend illegal jungle parties, as this is encouraging a new wave of tourism that is disastrous for the community’s future.

 Finally, make sure to glean through my top ten tips for Tulum — and what to know before you go!

-There are many amazing things to do in Tulum that involve the outdoors and wellness.
-I personally love learning about the indigenous Mayan culture, exploring the ruins, and diving into magical cenotes around Tulum! 🌿 🧘♀️ ✨
+Tulum has many amazing things to do that involve the outdoors and wellness.
+I love learning about the indigenous Mayan culture, exploring the ruins, and diving into magical cenotes around Tulum! 🌿 🧘♀️ ✨

-Feel free to drop your questions about Tulum in the comments below or reach out to me by email.
+Feel free to drop your questions about Tulum in the comments below or email me.

 If you want to be mindful then don’t go to Tulum.
 This town is devoid of authenticity.
 It’s a town of foreigners living their own separate fantasy lives totally separated from the Mexican culture.